cloudflare/networkquality-rs/README.md

     - [ ] latency comparisions with curl
     - [ ] RPM comparisions with different tools against the same server
     - [ ] review/better test the statistics (?)
+- [ ] socket stats for a connection
 - RPM stability decreases as interval duration decreases.
 Look into calculating a better `CountingBody` update rate.
 - Properly signal the connections on a network to shutdown.

 [draft]: https://datatracker.ietf.org/doc/html/draft-ietf-ippm-responsiveness-03